leahphw/babylm/README.md

   - Distills from GPT2-44M and Llama-60M teachers

 - `dkds_noaux-PalenkaLlama1-58M-strict.sh`: Train PalenkaLlama student model
-  - Implements DSKD without auxiliary classifiers
+  - Distills from GPT2-705M and Llama-360M using DSKD
   - Uses feature mapping between teacher-student layers

 #### How to run